National Parks, Monuments, Grasslands, Historic Sites and Landmarks in Colorado

 November 11: Veterans Day

 National Park: These parks are owned and protected by our national government because of their natural beauty and/or the importance to history or science authorized by acts of Congress.
 They are generally large natural places having a wide variety of attributes, often including significant historic assets, wildlife viewing, hiking, and sight-seeing.
 Hunting, mining and consumptive activities are not authorized.

 National Monument: The Antiquities Act of 1906 authorized the President to declare, by public proclamation, landmarks, structures, and other objects of historic or scientific interest situated on lands owned, protected or controlled by the government to be national monuments.

-National Historic Site: A national historic site contains a single historical feature that is directly associated with the development and/or expansion our Country.
-Derived from the Historic Sites Act of 1935, a number of historic sites were established by secretaries of the Interior, but most have been authorized by acts of Congress.
+National Historic Site: A National Historic Site contains a single historical feature that is directly associated with the development and/or expansion of our Country.
+Derived from the Historic Sites Act of 1935, a number of historic sites were established by Secretaries of the Interior, but most have been authorized by acts of Congress.